trycourier/courier-react-native/Docs/PushNotifications.md

 ## 2. Support Notification Callbacks and Automatic APNS Token syncing

-In Xcode, change your `AppDelegate.h` to use the snippet below:
+In Xcode, change your `AppDelegate.h` to use this snippet.
-   - This automatically syncs APNS tokens to Courier token management
-   - Allows the React Native SDK to handle when push notifications are delivered and clicked

 ```objective-c
 #import <courier-react-native/CourierReactNativeDelegate.h>